solarslurpi/MarkRoberCourse/Brainstorm/chompy.md

 I forgot about this one.
 I had a hand vegetable chopper.
 This type of mechanism might work well.

+I did an ["science experiment" video](https://youtu.be/RdokLm71CxA) and found:
+- As a food chopper is currently designed, it won't do well chopping up "tougher" material like citrus peels.
+- It is easy to overfill.

 - Dough Blender

 ![pastry](../images/pastry.png)